schmidtmoniq-arch/italian-vintage-deco/images/README.txt

-Images for the Cosa Acquistiamo page
+Images for the Italian Vintage Deco website